okunator/Dippa/README.md

         - `tune/`
             - `tune_experiment.py` TODO
         - `utils/`
+            - `adhoc_conversions.py` functions to move the and modify the downloaded data around the repo
+            - `benchmarker.py` class for benchmarking segmentation results
+            - `data_downloader` class for downloading and converting data to right format
             - `data_writer.py` class for writing image and mask patches for training
             - `file_manager.py` class for handling the downloaded data and managing all files and paths
             - `patch_extractor.py` class for extracting patches from images
-        - `convert.py` Convert the downloaded data to right format
+        - `download.py` Download the datasets and convert the downloaded data to right format
         - `infer.py` Run inference, post processing and benchmarking
         - `patch.py` Run patching for downloaded images
         - `settings.py` A convention for building paths